Varmtech/video-client/README.md

     const videoClient = new VideoClient(signalingHost)

 It is possible to define which signaling host to use.
-If given argument is not string it will return error.
-Also, it will work without `signalingHost` argument.
-It will connect to default host.
+The default one is used if no signaling host is provided.

 ### CDN

-If VideoClient is added over CDN just create a new instance to work with
+If VideoClient is added over CDN just create a new instance to work with.

     const videoClient = new VideoClient()

 ### MediaCapture

-MediaCapture is a helper utility to easily access Camera, Screen Share and Mic streams to be added to the room
+MediaCapture is a helper utility to easily access Camera, Screen Share and Mic streams to be added to the room.

     const { MediaCapture } = videoClient